changeworld/azure-docs.ja-jp/articles/virtual-machines/virtual-machines-redis-template.md

 		"type": "string",
 		"defaultValue": "",
 		"metadata": {
-			"Description": "Unique namespace for the Storage Account where the Virtual Machine's disks will be placed" }
+			"Description": "Unique namespace for the Storage account where the virtual machine's disks will be placed" }
 	},
 	"location": {